pixaful/pixafulversion2/site/content/portfolio/mango-fitness.md

 +++
 ## Managing a growing client based is now a breeze for Mango Fitness

-This is our third web development project with The Full Wax.
-We have been working with the company for a number of years.

-What originally began as a flash website has been developed into an easy to manage, lightning fast Wordpress website.
+Mango Fitness is a long standing client for which I have developed websites and online marketing material for email campaigns.

+I used Wordpress for this project alongside Elementor and GeneratePress.

+A page builder was an obvious choice for this project.
+A tight budget and the conversations we have on the telephone to discuss projects means I can do quick changes on the fly.

+The client can see them before the converation has even finished.

-The website loads very quickly and holds a first page ranking in Google for a number of keywords.
+The site loads very quickly and is packed with engaging elements throughout.

 The client wanted to:

-1. Manage the website.
+1. Manage their existing client base via the website.
-2. Create their own templates using a pre defined set of blocks.
-3. Update the content whenever they like without having to ask me to do it.
+2. Allow their clients to see progress reports, and updates via their own members area.
+3. Provide specific content to different levels of membership.

 They also requested that:

-1. The website was secure.
+1. The website had good security so it could not be hacked.
-2. Daily, weekly and monthly off-site backups were maintained.
+2. Back-ups were maintained on a schedule.

 ## A distinct look and feel

-The brand is an all black design with a silver logo.
-The vans have them as does the company business card.
-This is reflected throughout the website which is responsive from mobile to desktop.
+Mango Fitness is a very colourful website, I had lots to choose from as the logo had a dash of everything!

 ## SEO

 Every page has been well optimised with SEO best practices, including open graph, twitter cards.

-I am currently developing a personalised SEO programme for The Full Wax which will ensure that the company continues to thrive in 2019 and 2020.